Waste Reduction Resources

 8. Post in your neighborhood that you have waste paper in case someone needs it (can be used for packaging, compost, art projects).
 Maybe someone is looking for white paper and you can segregate that or maybe they want colored paper.
 Again, this might be limited volume.

-9. Mr K’s and Business Services take paper for recycling.
+9. Business Services will still take paper for recycling.